(August/September 2018) posted on Mon Oct 15, 2018

 - “Facebook is huge.
 At the end of the day, even though we’re in the school market, the purchaser is ultimately Mom and Dad.
 Moms are way more aligned with Facebook than anything else.
 When we are working with athletic directors and coaches, they’re primarily on Twitter.
 And Instagram, their stock’s rising in our eyes.” –Chris Berger, Rokkitwear

-Read more from the August/September 2018 issue.
+Read more from our e-commerce series or the August/September 2018 issue.